Mathématique: Chapter 46

 “Bullshit,” Eli whispered.
 “Dr. Rush.”

-“They made a NOVA special on you, dude,” Eli whispered.
+“They made a NOVA documentary about you, dude,” Eli said.
 “They interviewed you on NPR, like, a bunch of times until you were a dick to the Monday Math guy.
-You can’t think you’re going to be able to hang out, unrecognized, doing pre-calc for cash, like, half a mile from both MIT and Harvard do you?
+You can’t think you can hang out, unrecognized, doing pre-calc for cash, like, half a mile from MIT and Harvard, do you?
 Because, if so?
-What are you on.”
+What are you on, man?”

-“I’m having some personal and professional difficulties at the moment,” Rush replied, “and I’ll thank you to—”
+“I’m having some personal and professional difficulties at the moment,” Rush replied, “an’ I’ll thank you to—”

 “My name is David,” Rush said icily.
 “David Telford.”

 “Okay,” Eli replied, “Dave.
-Even though I need all of my limited resources to support my unhealthy but-oh-so-totally-worth-it MMO addiction, I am willing to take you to dinner if you’re willing to give up some details.”
+Even though I need all my limited, limited resources to support my unhealthy but-oh-so-totally-worth-it MMO addiction, I’m willing to take you to dinner if you’re willing to cough up some detail.”

 “Why?”
 Rush replied suspiciously.